Environment

 The New Zealand orange roughy fishery is a well managed and sustainable fishery in accordance with the Marine Stewardship Council's Principles and Criteria for Sustainable Fishing.

 New Zealand has the largest and longest-standing orange roughy fishery in the world.
 It operates in four main areas: off New Zealand’s northern North Island (ORH 1), Cape Runaway to Banks Peninsula (ORH 2A, 2B & 3A), Chatham Rise (ORH 3B) and the Challenger Plateau (ORH 7A).
-Orange roughy fishing in New Zealand takes place over areas of flat seabed on the continental slope and on seamounts, knolls, and hills.
+Orange roughy fishing in New Zealand takes place over areas of flat seabed on the continental slope and seamounts, knolls, and hills.

 The MSC Certification covers orange roughy harvested from management areas ORH 3B NWCR, ORH 3B ESCR (*), and ORH 7A.
 The most recent certification was completed and published in August 2022.
 For more information, download the full 2022 MSC Certification Report.